abjt14/portfolio-minimal/README.md

 # portfolio
-This is my developer portfolio.
+This is a developer portfolio concept.

 ## Technologies Used
 - JavaScript
 - Sass
 - GSAP
 - Webpack

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)